-It is the student's responsibility to communicate and connect with teachers regarding make-up work for all absences.
+It is the student's responsibility to communicate and connect with teachers regarding makeup work for all absences.
 Make up work for all absences (excused OR unexcused) is at the discretion of each teacher.
-Each teacher's syllabus outlines make up work procedures.
 Students who know they will be absent ahead of time should attempt to get the work before the absence.